flairNLP/flair/doc-page/_sources/tutorial/tutorial-embeddings/embeddings.md.txt

 print(sentence.embedding)
 ```

-Transformer document embeddings are the most important concept in Flair.
-Check out more info in this dedicated chapter.
+[`TransformerDocumentEmbeddings`](#flair.embeddings.document.TransformerDocumentEmbeddings) are the most important concept in Flair.
+Check out more info in [this](project:transformer-embeddings.md) dedicated chapter.

 ## How to Stack Embeddings

 Flair allows you to combine embeddings into "embedding stacks".
 When not fine-tuning, using combinations of embeddings often gives best results!

-Use the `StackedEmbeddings` class and instantiate it by passing a list of embeddings that you wish to combine.
-For instance, lets combine classic GloVe embeddings with forward and backward Flair embeddings.
+Use the [`StackedEmbeddings`](#flair.embeddings.token.StackedEmbeddings) class and instantiate it by passing a list of embeddings that you wish to combine.
+For instance, lets combine classic GloVe [`WordEmbeddings`](#flair.embeddings.token.WordEmbeddings) with forward and backward [`FlairEmbeddings`](#flair.embeddings.token.FlairEmbeddings).

 First, instantiate the two embeddings you wish to combine: